atulsingh0/git-learn/README.md

-#git-learn
+# git-learn
-\n\nThis Git Repo is a test repo for learning git functionalities
+This Git Repo is a test repo for learning git functionalities
+this is an amend in the README.md file this is the third line in Readme file